9dotslearning/p5js/README.md

 # p5jsms
-Lessons about the language p5js for middle school students.
+Lessons about p5js for middle school students.